aptech/docs/docs/cc/data-cleaning.rst

 :doc:`../delif`                Removes rows of data based on a logical expression.
 :doc:`../delrows`              Removes observations (rows) from a dataframe by index.
 :doc:`../selif`                Keeps rows of data based on a logical expression.
+:doc:`../trimr'                Trims rows from the top or bottom.
 =====================       ===========================================

 Duplicate observations